V (programming language)

 V, also known as vlang, is an in-development statically typed, compiled programming language created by Alexander Medvednikov in early 2019.
 It was inspired by Go, and other programming languages including Oberon, Swift, and Rust.
 It is free and open-source software released under the MIT License, and currently in beta.

 The goals of V include ease of use, readability, and maintainability.

 History

 The new language was created as a result of frustration with existing languages being used for personal projects.
 It was originally intended for personal use, but after being mentioned publicly and increasing interest, it was decided to make it public.
 V was initially created to develop a desktop messaging client named Volt.
 On public release, the compiler was written in V, and could compile itself.
 Key design goals in creating V were being easy to learn and use, higher readability, fast compiling, increased safety, efficient development, cross-platform usability, improved C interoperability, better error handling, modern features, and more maintainable software.

-V is actively being developed, maintained, and released through GitHub by developers and contributors internationally.
-In 2025, V became among the languages that have been listed on TIOBE index.
+V is developed, maintained, and released through GitHub by developers and contributors internationally.
+In 2025, V started being ranked on the TIOBE index.